 In general, the proposed rulemaking does not impose requirements that would add administrative burden beyond the provisions already established in law.
 The rulemaking defines the processes that will be utilized to ensure eligible applicants receive awards and articulates the awarding of funds and general provisions of eligibility.
-Employers will need to verify completion of employment obligations under the program before a loan repayment award is paid.
+Eligible applicants will need to submit an application to signal interest in the program, and employers will need to verify completion of employment obligations under the program before a loan repayment award is paid.